sgupta70/Engineering_4_Notebook/README.md

 #### Assignment Description

 For this assignment we had to write a morse code translator and print those dots and dashes to the serial monitor.
+The script must accept text input and if you type anything else, your script must translate the text to morse code dots and dashes, and print those to the monitor.
+The printed text must use a space to show breaks between letters, and a slash to show breaks between words.

 #### Evidence